firefly-iii/docs/docs/docs/firefly-iii/features/webhooks.md

 * The timestamp (as a string)
 * The literal character `.` (a dot)
-* The unformatted JSON body of the request.
+* The non formatted JSON body of the request.

 Example: `123456.{"some":"json"}`.